square-db/square-db/readme.md

 </p>

 <p align="center">
     SquareDB, a robust database engine crafted in Rust, seamlessly delivers speed and scalability.
-Elevate its capabilities effortlessly by extending it with lua!
+Elevate its capabilities effortlessly by extending it with RUST!
 </p>

 <h3 align="center">Develop easier. &nbsp; Build faster. &nbsp; Like Squares</h3>